 Cost is unequivocally the top reason not to buy motorcycle panniers.

-I could buy an actual tour with that money.
-Hell, I could buy another bike!
+You could buy a full tour with that money.
+Hell, you could buy another bike!

 Panniers vs Roll Bag: Cost